This topic addresses scenarios in which the purgeLogs operation is used to clear expired and unused logs.

 - Step 7 is an optional step and to be used in the event Strategy 2 does not clear enough space desired by the user.
 Please note that any snapshots affected by this step enabled can no longer be provisioned from.
 The user will be required to restore archivelogs to re-enable provisioning of the affected snapshot.
 To repair this function please use the TimeFlow Repair Tool.

-This example shows how to free 9K of space from container "example_container" using strategies 1 and 2:
+This example shows that how to free 9K of space from container "example_container" using strategies 1 and 2

 - Log into the CLI